edgibbs104/edgibbs104/README.md

 - 👋 Hi, I’m @edgibbs104
-- 👀 I’m interested in all things security related and sailing
+- 👀 I’m interested in all things security-related and also sailing
-- 🌱 I’m currently learning python.
+- 🌱 I’m continuously learning Python.
 It's a daily struggle.
 - 💞️ I’m looking to collaborate on big data
 - 📫 How to reach me?
 Depends on how resourceful you are.